 DeVry understands the concern that students have for their safety on campus.
 In compliance with the Crime Awareness and Campus Security Act of 1990 DeVry will annually distribute to all students its security policies and procedures and the previous year's crime statistics.

 A truly safe campus can only be achieved through the cooperation of students, faculty and staff.
 As a member of the DeVry community, it is your responsibility to report a crime, suspicious activity or other emergencies on campus to the appropriate campus official.

-Should you become a witness to or victim of a crime, immediately report the incident to the local Police Department and the Dean of Student Services, during the day, or Academic Dean, during the evening.
+Should you become a witness to or victim of a crime, immediately report the incident to the local Police Department and the Incident Commander, during the day, or security personnel during the evening.
 When making your report of the incident you should provide the following information:

 1. Description of the incident

 2. Date, time and location of the incident

 3. Description of the persons or vehicles involved in the incident

 4. Who else was notified about this incident